What are the Best Tennis Racquets for Intermediate Players?

 Whether you're a beginner, intermediate player, or a full on professional, purchasing the right racket will always affect the outcome of your game.
 Tennis rackets aren't all created equally and each one has its own pros and cons.

-An intermediate level tennis player such as yourself should know that having the right racquet is an investment that's worth having a second look at.
+An intermediate level player such as yourself should know that having the right racquet is an investment that's worth having a second look at.
 I've listed down the certain steps and things that you should consider when you're out looking for the best tennis racquet available for you.

 Proper Grip Size